USSiamaboat/Dogsheep-Beta/README.md

 This partially solves the domain issue with using only continued fractions.
 Interestingly, this is enough to solve the majority of difficult expression evaluations found in introductory calculus classrooms.

+### Correcting for error: Complexity heuristic

+The Desmos evaluator is known to sometimes have non-negligible error between the best and computed decimal approximations of an expression.
+As a result, minimizing the distance between an approximated exact value and the estimated decimal may actually result in an exact value that is further away from the actual exact value.

+Dogsheep corrects for this with the assumption that simpler answers are more likely to be correct.
+The chosen heuristic  for the complexity of a candidate exact value is determined by the sum of all the numeric coefficients.
+For example, $\frac{123 \pi^{3}}{456} + \frac{78}{9}$ has complexity $123 + 3 + 456 + 78 + 9$.

+Within a small margin of error, all candidate exact values are ranked and selected only by minimizing their complexity.
 ## Wolfram Alpha competitor?

 Not even close.